 OC Public Libraries is supported by the taxes of the people of the County of Orange.
 People expect their library facilities to be safe, clean, and comfortable.
-To this end, OC Public Libraries has established rules of conduct to ensure that the rights of patrons, volunteers and staff are preserved and library property is protected.
+To this end, OC Public Libraries has established Code of Conduct also known as Customer Expectations of Considerate Library Behavior to ensure that the rights of patrons, volunteers and staff are preserved and library property is protected.

 Entering the library with open sores.
 Open sores must be wrapped or bandaged while using the library due to the health risk presented by open wounds.

 Running or jumping.

 Panhandling or engaging in any kind of unauthorized sales.

 Using roller skates, scooters, skateboards, bicycles, wheeled shoes or other similar devices in and/or on library property.